teejalon/cloudhistory/README.md

-ansible-playbook for cloud history and eucalyptus datawarehouse
+Ansible-playbook for launching cloud history and eucalyptus datawarehouse
 =================

 Expects RHEL/CENTOS6 [tested on rhel6.3 64b]

-Playbooks for deploying and managing Eucalyptus using Ansible.
+Create security group and keypair
 Modify the vars/euca-dw.yml to match your environment

 Source your clouds credentials